nemocrys/meas-electric-conductivity/README.md

 ## <u> 1.
 About Us: </u>

-The project is developed and maintained by the [Model Experiments group](https://nemocrys.github.io/) at the Leibniz Institute for Crystal Growth (IKZ).
+The project is developed and maintained by the [Model experiments group](https://www.ikz-berlin.de/en/research/materials-science/section-fundamental-description#c488) at the Leibniz Institute for Crystal Growth (IKZ).

 ---
 ## <u> 2.
 Introduction: </u>